FX31337/Zenbot-CryptoPing/README.md

 	# Now rename the settings_example file to settings so that it appears as ~/zenbot/api/settings: mv ~/zenbot/api/settings_example ~/zenbot/api/settings
 	# Now, copy conf-sample.js into conf.js in your ~/zenbot directory: cp ~/zenbot/conf-sample.js ~/zenbot/conf.js
 	# Create a poloniex api key and secret, input your api key and secret into conf.js: nano ~/zenbot/conf.js
-	# Lastly, input your telephone number in place of '+ENTERYOURPHONENUMBERFORTELEGRAMHERE' at the bottom of this file.
+	# Lastly, input your telephone number in place of '+ENTERYOURPHONENUMBERFORTELEGRAMHERE' at the bottom of polo.py.
 	# And finally, register at https://cryptoping.tech/ for updates or at cryptoalert: https://cryptoalert.wordpress.com/
 	# lastly, launch this python file in screen! screen -S poloniex -m python3 polo.py
 	#